5G-MAG/Tech/pages/Network_APIs/CAMARA_QualityonDemand.md

 Before the event starts, device may be assigned to a given QoS Profile.
 This QoS Profile would be active for such device for the duration of the assignment or until it gets revoked.
 This would be useful for devices that require a static QoS Profile for the duration of the event.
 Impractical if the device would have to change as revoking the assignment may then result in not being available to assign a new device with a different QoS Profile (if there is contention with other users).

-A session may be created by establishing a guarantee of QoS between the device and the application server for a given duration.
+A session may be created by establishing a level of QoS between the device and the application server for a given duration.
 It is assumed that the QoS Provisioning would result successful when invoked in the given location.
 However as a service area cannot be defined/requested, it is unclear whether this would be successful or not.

 Potential improvements:
 - A way to list profile names available in the network